rhel-labs/learn-katacoda/sql-server-ubi/step5.md

-# Verify that Microsoft SQL Server is installed on the machine
+# Connect to SQL Server and Query data

 To verify that SQL Server is running on the machine, lets use the systemctl status command